 Summer Researcher-in-Residence Program

-The Public Policy Center’s (PPC) Summer Researcher-in-Residence Program provides dedicated time and support from June 17 – July 19, 2024 for faculty and scientific staff to research topics of significant public interest.
+The Public Policy Center’s (PPC) Summer Researcher-in-Residence Program is a five-week program that provides dedicated time and support for faculty and scientific staff to research topics of significant public interest.
 Project work may involve grant development, data collection or curation, manuscript writing and dissemination, or other phases of the research process.
 As contributing members of the PPC’s intellectual community, applicants are expected to work in residence at the Public Policy Research Building, and to be available for meetings and activities for the duration of the program.

 The program provides participants with: